 Businesses that create jobs for those aged 16-24, claiming Universal Credit and at risk of long-term unemployment, will be eligible.

 How does it work?

 Funding will be available for each six-month job placement.
 It will cover 100% of the National Minimum Wage for six months, plus an amount to cover overheads, as long as these jobs are new and offer a minimum of 25 hours per week of work.
 Employers will be able to top this wage up.

-Businesses will be given £2,000 for each new apprentice they hire under the age of 25.
+Businesses will be given £3,000 for each new apprentice they hire irrespective of age, between 1st April 2021 and 30th September 2021.
 This is in addition to the existing £1,000 payment the Government already provides for new 16-18-year-old apprentices and those aged under 25 with an Education, Health and Care Plan.